linode/docs/docs/guides/databases/surrealdb/surrealdb-for-web-applications/index.md

     gatsby build
     ```

-1. Install `s3cmd` and configure it for your Linode Object Storage instance.
+1. Install `s3cmd` and configure it for your Linode Object Storage credentials and settings.
 See how to do that in our guide [Using S3cmd with Object Storage](/docs/products/storage/object-storage/guides/s3cmd/).

 1. Use `s3cmd` to create a new bucket, initialize the bucket as a website, and sync the application's static files to the bucket: